textiles_textiles-loom_2021_hero-002_np.jpg

 Our internationally renowned faculty have diverse studio practices.
 As visual artists, designers, and historians, our instructors guide students through contemporary discourse and help them develop thoughtful, nuanced creative practices.

-Portrait of Deborah Valoma.
+Portrait of Joshua Faught.

-Deborah Valoma, Chair of Textiles
+Josh Faught, Chair of Textiles

 Curriculum